Today's Articles

 *Marvelous Marvin Hagler was born on this date in 1954.
 He was a Black professional boxer and film actor.

 Born Marvin Nathaniel Hagler, he spent his early years in the Central Ward of Newark, New Jersey.
 Following the 1967 Newark Riots, his family moved to Brockton, Massachusetts.
-The riots claimed 26 lives, and $11 million in property damage was caused, including the destruction of the tenement where his family lived.
+The riots claimed 26 lives and $11 million in property damage was caused, including the destruction of the tenement where his family lived.
 In 1969, Hagler took up boxing and walked into a gym owned by brothers Pat and Goody Petronelli, who became his trainers and managers.
-As Hagler needed to be 16 to enter some amateur tournaments, he lied about his age, saying that he was born in 1952 instead of 1954.
+As Hagler needed to be 16 to enter some amateur tournaments, he lied about his age, saying he was born in 1952 instead of 1954.

 In 1973, Hagler won the National AAU 165-pound title after defeating a U.S. Marine from Atlanta, GA, Terry Dobbs.
 He began his quest for the championship by moving to Philadelphia, PA.
 Hagler was a top-ranked middleweight boxer for many years before he fought for the title.
 He struggled to find high-profile opponents to face him in his early years.
 Joe Frazier told Hagler, "You have three strikes against you, "You're black, you're a southpaw, and you're good."
 He often had to travel to his opponents' hometowns to get fights.

-His first break came when he was offered on two weeks' notice a chance against Willie 'the Worm' Monroe, who Frazier was training.
+His first break came when he was offered a chance on two weeks' notice against Willie 'the Worm' Monroe, who Frazier was training.
 Hagler lost the decision, but the fight was close, so Monroe gave him a rematch.
-This time Hagler knocked out Monroe in 12 rounds.
+This time, Hagler knocked out Monroe in 12 rounds.
 In a third fight, he defeated Monroe in two rounds.
 Boston promoters took an interest in Hagler and began bringing in top-ranked opponents for him to face.
 He fought 1972 Olympics gold medalist Sugar Ray Seales; Hagler won the first time, the second was a draw, and Hagler knocked out Seales in the third fight.
 Number 1 ranked Mike Colbert was knocked out in the twelfth and also had his jaw broken by Hagler.
 Briton Kevin Finnegan was stopped in eight.
 Afterward, Finnegan required 40 stitches in his face.
 He dropped a controversial decision to Bobby 'Boogaloo' Watts but knocked out Watts in two rounds in a rematch.
 Hagler won a ten-round decision over 'Bad' Bennie Briscoe.
 By then, promoter Bob Arum took notice and signed him.

 His first title fight was against British boxer Alan Minter, who gave Hagler his second title shot.
 Hagler went to Wembley Arena to face Minter.
-The tense atmosphere was stoked further when Minter was quoted as saying, "No black man is going to take my title” Hagler took command, and his slashing punches soon opened up the cut-prone Minter.
+The tense atmosphere was stoked further when Minter was quoted as saying, "No black man is going to take my title.”
+Hagler took command, and his slashing punches soon opened up the cut-prone Minter.
 Carlos Berrocal halted the fight during the third round to have the four glaring cuts on Minter's face examined.
 Minter's manager, Doug Bidwell, almost immediately conceded defeat.

 He reigned as undisputed middleweight champion from 1980 to 1987, making twelve successful defenses of that title, and holds the highest knockout percentage of all undisputed middleweight champions, at 78 percent.
 Hagler’s fights with Roberto Duran, John ‘the Beast’ Mugabe, and ‘Sugar’ Ray Leonard were some of the last century's most competitive and entertaining contests.
 In 1982, annoyed that network announcers often did not refer to him by his nickname "Marvelous", Hagler legally changed his name to "Marvelous Marvin Hagler".